-As on 31st March 2023, the Committee comprised of Mr. G Chellakrishna as Chairperson, Ms. Sashikala Srikanth, Mr. Govindarajan Dattatreyan Sharma and Ms. R Bhuvaneswari as the other Members.
-Ms. Vandana Garg, IAS ceased to be Director with effect from 02nd May 2022.
+As on 31st March 2024, the Committee comprised of Mr. G. Chellakrishna as Chairman, Ms. Sashikala Srikanth, Mr. Govindarajan Dattatreyan Sharma and Ms. R Bhuvaneswari as the other Members.
 The Company Secretary is the Secretary to the Committee.

 iii.
 Meetings and attendance